 The 38-member, multi-disciplinary Elder Law Task Force was comprised of experts within and outside of the court system, and was chaired by Supreme Court Justice Debra Todd.
 The Task Force was charged with reviewing current practices and problems in the areas of guardianship, elder abuse and neglect, and access to justice; examining promising practices in other states; and delivering a blueprint of recommendations to address the needs and challenges of the Commonwealth’s aging population.
 Its work focused on how courts can address the particular concerns regarding elders and also be proactive about addressing the growing population of elders in the Commonwealth’s court system.
 The Task Force’s Report and Recommendations was published in November 2014.

-Pennsylvania has nearly 2.7 million persons (21.4%) age 60 and over, and this population is expected to exceed 3.3 million by 2020.* The Commonwealth is the nation’s fourth oldest state in the percentage of the population age 65 and over.**
+Pennsylvania has approximately 2.9 million persons (22.65%) age 60 and over out of a population of 12.8 million, and by 2020, this population is projected to increase by 25%.* The Commonwealth is the nation’s fourth oldest state in the percentage of the population age 65 and over.**

 ** United States Census Bureau, 2010 Census, Population for States by Age Group: (April 1, 2010).